2016 Standard Chartered bank robbery: Extradition from United Kingdom

 Upon release from Thai prison, Roach was deported back to Canada and was placed on a multi-legged flight.
 While on a stopover at Heathrow Airport, London, he was arrested by British authorities on 11 January 2018 as Singapore had an active arrest warrant on him.
 Singapore requested for him to be extradited, which Roach challenged.
-A UK judge ruled that the extradition request could be fulfilled under UK laws on 29 August 2018.
-This came after Singapore gave assurance that Roach would not be caned if sentenced in Singapore.
+A UK judge ruled on 29 August 2018 that the extradition request could be fulfilled under UK laws.
+This came after Singapore gave assurances that Roach would not be caned if sentenced in Singapore.
 In October 2018, the British foreign secretary Jeremy Hunt approved the extradition.
 Roach further appealed against the judgement, but failed to secure a favourable outcome in February 2020.
 Roach was extradited to Singapore on 16 March 2020.

 Charging and sentencing of Roach

-On 17 March 2020, Roach was charged with a charge of robbing a bank and a charge of removing criminal proceeds out of Singapore.
+On 17 March 2020, Roach was charged with robbing a bank and removing criminal proceeds out of Singapore.
 Roach was assessed by two psychiatrists to have major depressive disorder, and it was a "contributory factor" in committing the robbery.
-On 7 July 2021, he was sentenced to five years' in prison and six strokes of the cane, after pleading guilty to the two charges.
+On 7 July 2021 he was sentenced to five years' prison and six strokes of the cane, after pleading guilty to the two charges.
 The prison sentence was backdated to when he was first remanded in March 2020.
 No restitution was made by Roach.
 President of Singapore Halimah Yacob granted Roach clemency and remitted his caning sentence, thus fulfilling the promise made to the British government; no alternative punishment was given to Roach in lieu of caning.